-The small and narrow cervix connects the uterus to the vagina.
+The cervix is small and narrow, and it connects the uterus to the vagina.
 It provides an entry for sperm to pass into the uterus.
 The cervix also provides an exit from the uterus for monthly menstrual blood flow or a baby during delivery.

-- Ectocervix: This portion of the cervix is the outer portion, which protrudes into the vagina.
-The ectocervix is the home to squamous cells, which have the appearance of fish scales under the microscope.
+Ectocervix: This is the outer portion of the cervix, and it protrudes into the vagina.
+The ectocervix is home to squamous cells, which resemble fish scales under the microscope.

-Where these two cell types join is where most cervical cancers and precancerous cells form.
+Where these two cell types meet is where most cervical cancers and precancerous cells form.

 What is a Pap smear?

-A Pap smear is a screening tool which will aid in the detection of abnormal cells and cancer.
+A Pap smear is a screening tool that can help doctors detect abnormal cells and cancer.
 It works by sampling cells from the cervix.

-According to the American Cancer Society, deaths from cervical cancer have decreased by more than half in the last 40 years.
-They say that this is mainly due to the use of the Pap smear.
+According to the American Cancer Society (ACS), deaths from cervical cancer decreased dramatically after the introduction of the Pap smear.

 What happens during a Pap smear?

-Women usually have a Pap smear during a gynecological pelvic exam.
-A tool called a speculum is inserted into the vagina so that the cervix can be fully examined.
-A sample of the cervical cells is then taken with a brush or spatula and sent for testing.
+A doctor usually carries out a Pap smear during a gynecological pelvic exam.
+They insert a tool called a speculum into the vagina so that they can examine the cervix.
+Then, they take a sample of cervical cells using a brush or spatula and send them for testing.